danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions1.md

 The correct answer is **b.
 Scale the Kafka Streams application instances up or down in response to the processing load.**

 ## Question 11:
-An e-commerce company uses Kafka to process customer orders.
+- A. e-commerce company uses Kafka to process customer orders.
 During sales events, the order volume spikes significantly.
 Which approach ensures the system scales efficiently to handle these spikes in order volume?

 a.
 Automatically adjust the number of topics to spread the increased order messages across more Kafka topics during sales events.
 b.
 Use Kafka Connect with scalable Source Connectors to adjust the throughput based on order volume.